Necrelox/Lem_in/README.md

 ## Presentation:

-The Lem-in is a project representing an ant farm that can be generated with: ./gmin.pl > anthill The goal of this project is to make X ants pass from the starting chamber(s) (#start) to arrive at the end chamber(s) (#end)
+The Lem-in is a first year Epitech project Epitech representing an ant farm that can be generated with: ./gmin.pl > anthill The goal of this project is to make X ants pass from the starting chamber(s) (#start) to arrive at the end chamber(s) (#end)
 ![Screenshot_20200605_115252](https://user-images.githubusercontent.com/57537266/83863287-6f3a3100-a723-11ea-9e4b-43fb0fccbb6b.png)